tgc-bot/FourAcesContracts/Membership.md

     9. Any member MAY request a FOI request for any logs; but redactions will apply as per above.

-    10. Additionally, if the request is specifically large or time consuming, an extension MAY given such that the request is answered within the time as per
+    10. Additionally, if the request is especially large or time consuming, an extension MAY given such that the request is answered within the time as per
-        *<span class="underline">\[c\]</span>* but delivered at a later date, within a reasonable time period.
+        *<span class="underline">\[c\]</span>* but delivered at a later date, within a reasonable time period of no more than 5 additional days.

         1.
 ## V: Poker